easy sourdough starter from scratch

 You don’t need any packaged yeast to make a homemade starter.
 In fact, starters were used to bake bread long before commercial yeast came into the picture.

 You can get some established starter from a friend to be able to bake bread right away.
+You can also purchase fresh sourdough starter here.

 But to make one yourself, you really just need a little patience, flour, and water.